brant-ruan/IDF4APEV/README.md

 ## Acknowledgement

-The banner is create with the help of *toilet*, which is a very interesting tool and can be installed through `brew install toilet` on Mac OSX :)
+The banner is created with the help of *toilet*, which is a very interesting tool and can be installed through `brew install toilet` on Mac OSX :)